saulpierotti/markdown_notebook/AG.md

 	* PacBio is going to be acquired by Illumina
 	* We have short reads, therefore assembly is difficult
 	* 454 (La Roche, pirosequencing) is practically dead today
+* The depth of coverage is the number of unique reads that contain a specifc nucleotide in the assembly
+	* He said also another definition, check
+* Sequencing a mammalian genome at 50x costs around 2000€+VAT in China or South Korea
+	* BGI (Bejing genome institute) is the largest sequencing provider

 ## Ion torrent
 * There are many sequencing chips, with different throughputs